How to Prepare for Your Gynecologist Appointment: What to Expect and Tips for Your Visit

 Gender Affirming and Inclusive Care

 It’s important to keep in mind that patients who seek gynecological care can be of different gender identities and sexualities.
 While more and more doctors are learning strategies for practicing gender affirming care, there are a few things you as the patient can do to get the care you deserve.
-Ideally, your provider will initiate these conversations but you should feel empowered to do so yourself if they do not:

-Let them know your preferred pronouns
+Let them know your preferred pronouns.

 In addition to offering the options above and initiating these important conversations with your patients, you may also consider:

-Gender neutral bathrooms in your practice
+Add gender neutral bathrooms in your practice.

 American College of Obstetricians and Gynecologists.
 (2018, August).
 Cervical Cancer Screening (Update).
 Retrieved from https://www.acog.org/clinical/clinical-guidance/practice-advisory/articles/2018/08/cervical-cancer-screening-update